apache/drill/_docs/performance-tuning/identifying-performance-issues/010-query-plans.md

 Drill has an optimizer and a parallelizer that work together to plan a query.
 Drill creates logical, physical, and execution plans based on the available statistics for an associated set of files or data sources.
 The number of running Drill nodes and configured runtime settings contribute to how Drill plans and executes a query.

 You can use [EXPLAIN commands]({{ site.baseurl }}/docs/explain-commands/) to view the logical and physical plans for a query, however you cannot view the execution plan.
-To see how Drill executed a query, you can view the query profile in the Drill Web Console at `<drill_node_ip_address>:8047`.
+To see how Drill executed a query, you can view the query profile in the Drill Web UI at `<drill_node_ip_address>:8047`.

 ### Logical Plan